vercre/vc/vercre-vp/README.md

 # OpenID for Verifiable Presentations

-An API for the issuance of Verifiable Credentials based on the [OpenID for Verifiable Presentations] specification.
+An API for requesting and processing Verifiable Presentations based on the [OpenID for Verifiable Presentations] specification.

 > [!CAUTION]
 >